fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 * All reference types that are _not_ declared in F# are nullable.
 * All F#-declared reference types that have `null` as a proper value are treated as if they are nullable.
-* All F#-declared reference types that do not have `null` as a proepr value are treated as non-nullable reference types.
+* All F#-declared reference types that do not have `null` as a proper value are treated as non-nullable reference types.

 #### Ignoring F# 5.0 assemblies that do have nullability